estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D33 - April 15, 2018
+Just when I was about to give up, I finally understood what the Apple Documentation had been trying to tell me all along about UITabBarController.
+Yay!
+Ending this coding session on a high note. #100DaysOfCode #Swift #iOS

 ### R2D32 - April 14, 2018
 Back to the splitViewController.
 Most of it's working. :-) #100DaysOfCode #Swift #iOS